ruanspies/cli/README.md

 # The alis.exchange Command Line Interface

 The `alis` command-line interface (CLI) is the primary tool to create and manage resources on **alis.exchange**.
 You can use this tool to perform many common platform tasks either from the command line or in scripts and other automations.

-For example, you can use the `alis` CLI to:
+Some example use cases for the CLI:

-* list organisations and/or products
+* List organisations and/or products;
-* clone a product to your local environment
+* Clone a product to your local environment;
-* create a new product / organisation
+* Create a new product / organisation;
-* deploy new versions of your product
+* Deploy new versions of your product; and
-* manage the build and deploy steps of your services
+* Manage the build and deploy steps of your services.

 ## Table of Contents